Non-Embedding Theorems of Nilpotent Lie groups and Sub-Riemannian Manifolds: Introduction

-We get the following theorem. \begin{theorem} There does not exist a quasi-isometric embedding of nonabelian nilpotent Lie group equipped with a left invariant Riemannian metric into metric measure space $(X,d,m)$ satisfying $CD(0,N)$, with $N>1$. \end{theorem} It is very challenging to define metric spaces with a lower bound on the curvature.
-Alexandrov (\cite{ad}) introduced the notion of lower sectional curvature bound for metric spaces in terms of comparison properties for geodesic triangles.
-For Ricci curvature bound, an amazing theory has recently been developed independently by Sturm (\cite{kts}) and Lott and Villani (\cite{jl}) in terms of curvature-dimension condition $CD(K,N)$, where $K$ is the lower bound of Ricci curvature and $N$ is the upper bound of Hausdorff dimension.
-Sub-Riemannian manifolds with their Carnot-Caratheotory metrics and Riemannian volumes are natural metric measure spaces.
-Juillet (\cite{nj}) proved that no curvature-dimension bound $CD(K,N)$ holds in any Heisenberg group $\mathbb{H}_n$ with its Carnot-Caratheodory distance and the Lebesgue measure.
-The Heisenberg group with Carnot-Caratheodory metric is a basic example of sub-Riemannian manifold (see \S \ref{sect sc}).
-We have the following more general result.

-\begin{theorem} Every regular sub-Riemannian manifold with the Carnot-Caratheodory metric (or sub-Riemannian metric) and Riemannian volume as a metric measure space does not satisfy any $CD(K,N)$, where $K\in\mathbf{R}$ and $N>1$ are finite. \end{theorem}
+We get the following theorem \begin{theorem} There does not exist a quasi-isometric embedding of any nonabelian nilpotent Lie group equipped with a left invariant Riemannian metric into any metric measure space satisfying $RCD(0,N)$, with $K,N\in\mathbf{R}$ and $N>1$, where $(M,d)$ is a length space and $supp(m)=M$. \end{theorem} It is very challenging to define metric spaces with a lower bound on the curvature.
+Alexandrov \cite{ad} introduced the notion of lower sectional curvature bound for metric spaces in terms of comparison properties for geodesic triangles.
+For Ricci curvature bound, an amazing theory has recently been developed independently by Sturm \cite{kts} and Lott and Villani \cite{jl} in terms of curvature-dimension condition $CD(K,N)$, where $K$ is the lower bound of Ricci curvature and $N$ is the upper bound of Hausdorff dimension.
+Sub-Riemannian manifolds with their Carnot-Carath\'eotory metrics and Riemannian volumes are natural metric measure spaces.
+Through the method from metric geometry, we can prove the following result \begin{theorem} Let $(M,\Delta,g)$ be a regular sub-Riemannian manifold.
+Then $M$ with the Carnot-Carath\'eodory metric $d$ induced by $g$ and a Riemannian volume, as a metric measure space does not satisfy any $CD(K,N)$, where $K,N\in\mathbf{R}$ and $N>1$. \end{theorem} Our main observation to prove the theorem is that in this case, the curvature-dimension condition $CD(K,N)$ implies $RCD(K,N)$ (Def. \ref{defrcd}).
+In fact, we prove that for any sub-Riemannian manifold with Carnot-Carath\'eodory metric and fixed Riemannian volume, the horizontal gradient and the minimal weak gradient coincide.
+More precisely, we prove the following \begin{theorem} Let $(M,\Delta,g)$ be a regular sub-Riemannian manifold with measure $m$ induced by Riemannian volume and Carnot-Carath\'{e}odory distance $d$.
+Then the two spaces $W^{1,2}(M,d,m)$ and $W_{H}^{1,2}(M,m)$ (Def. \ref{defhg}) coincide.
+So $(M,d,m)$ is an infinitesimally Hilbert space (Def. \ref{defihs}). \end{theorem} This is our Theorem \ref{thmih}, which together with the following Theorem \ref{thm 1.3} forms the key ingredient to the proof of Theorem \ref{thm1.2}.